 You can learn how to create Custom Fields to insert into Data Collection forms at the end of our chapter on General Preferences

-You can locate the data collection forms by going to File > Preferences > General and selecting 'Data collection forms' from the list on the left hand panel.
+You can locate the data collection forms by going to the Preferences window and selecting 'Data collection forms' from the list on the left hand panel.

 By default, your new onCourse database will contain the following data collection forms: